espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 open()
 ^^^^^^
 Once the ESP-NETIF L2 TAP is registered, it can be opened at path name “/dev/net/tap”.
-The same path  path name can be opened multiple times up to :ref:`CONFIG_ESP_NETIF_L2_TAP_MAX_FDS` and multiple file descriptors with with different configuration may access the Data Link Layer in the NETIF.
+The same path name can be opened multiple times up to :ref:`CONFIG_ESP_NETIF_L2_TAP_MAX_FDS` and multiple file descriptors with with different configuration may access the Data Link Layer frames.

 The ESP-NETIF L2 TAP can be opened with ``O_NONBLOCK`` file status flag to the ``read()`` does not block.
 Note that the ``write()`` may block in current implementation when accessing a Network interface since it is a shared resource among multiple ESP-NETIF L2 TAP file descriptors and IP stack, and there is currently no queuing mechanism deployed.
 The file status flag can be retrieved and modified using ``fcntl()``.